ljara2106/ljara2106/README.md

 👋 Greetings,

-📫 Drop me a message anytime at admin@appcybernetica.com, and let's embark on a coding adventure together! 🚀 The focus here is all about building tools that simplify work and save time.
+The focus here is all about building tools that simplify work and save time.
 Explore the projects, use what you need, and share your thoughts—if you can make these tools even better, please do!
 Together, we can make work a little easier for everyone.

 <!---